 - Let it age for 3-4 months in a cold dark place.
 A more prolonged aging (1 year or longer) enhances the taste of homemade whiskey.

 3rd Method.
 Infusing moonshine with oak chips.
-This method is almost identical to the previous one but instead of oak pieces, it requires oak bark and chips.
-Another point of interest—the chips can be steamed in boiling water in order to decrease the amount of tannins.
+This method is almost identical to the previous one but instead of oak pieces, it requires oak chips.
+Another point of interest—the chips can be steamed in boiling water in order to decrease the number of tannins.